RossKnight/remarkable-dolphin-2a75b/src/pages/about.md

 template: page
 ---

 After many years of rarely looking up from a computer  screen I decided it was time to consider the impact on my health.
-When I was younger I was very active so decided to get back to the pool to see if I could  some of the swim sessions I undertook in my 20's.
+When I was younger I was very active so decided to get back to the pool to see if I could get back  swim sessions I undertook in my 20's.

 5 years on it appears I wish it was something I never gave up in the first place.